Re-Examining The Protestant Work Ethic (Part II): Defining Work

 We already conceive work only as one half of this division, but it should also be understood as the catalyst of the division too, the light that divided itself from the darkness, so to speak.
 Taking this into account, it is not to just be understood as one half of the division but the division itself.

+We may take these divisions as something natural and eternal, and point to institutions such as the Sabbath1 as evidence of divine sanction, but we should be careful to precisely consider what we mean by “division”.
 From a historical perspective, conflicts between labour and capital resulted in the adoption of an eight-hour work schedule:

 “The movement to reduce the work-hours is intended by its projectors to give a peaceful solution to the difficulties between the capitalists and laborers.
 I have always held that there were two ways to settle this trouble, either by peaceable means or violent methods.
 Reduced hours, or eight-hours, is the peace-offering.”
 (Parsons 1912)